Parzival-rp2/Multiverse/README.md

 # Multiverse
-Multiverse is an internet based proxy built for bypassing internet filters
+Multiverse is an internet based proxy built for bypassing internet filters.